syvvu/HappyCook/README.md

 # Happy Cook 🥘

-Hello there!
-I'm a UCSD Computer Science student, wrapping up my journey and set to graduate in June 2024.
+Hello:) I'm a UCSD Computer Science student, wrapping up my journey and set to graduate in June 2024.
 Over the summer, I dove into a comprehensive Udemy course - "Become a Full-Stack Web Developer with just ONE course", and "Happy Cook" is the delightful outcome!

 ## About the Project 📖